CIMH-Clinical-Psychology/TSRlearn_BIE/README.md

 ## Requirements

 This task was created using PsychoPy 2025.1.1.
-I'm not sur eif it works with other psychopy versions.
+I'm not sure if it works with other psychopy versions.

 ## Running the Task